Contact vs Contactless CAC Readers: A Complete Guide

 DoD CAC Card

-How Contact CAC Readers Work
+How Contact Readers Work

-Common contact readers include:
+Common contact readers:

 • SCR3310v2 (most widely issued)